Photoshop CS6 Extended or Newer Required For This Tutorial!

 Creating Motion From Still Images With The Ken Burns Effect Using Photoshop

-In this tutorial, I will be showing you how to achieve the Ken Burns effect using Photoshop CS6.
+In this tutorial, I will show you how to achieve the Ken Burns effect using Photoshop CS6.

 The Ken Burns effect is a motion graphics technique that pans and zooms still images to create motion and depth.